Wexford Walking Trail

-Choose from a wide range of quality walks through quiet rural landscapes of diverse character and all steeped in the history of the island long regarded as ‘the end of the known world’.
-Wexford, on the gentle River Slaney, has been the gateway for repeated invasions down the centuries and abounds in archaeological treasures – religious, civic and military, from the earliest times down to the high mediaeval and the John F Kennedy experience of recent decades.
+Choose from a wide range of quality walks through quiet rural landscapes of diverse character.
+All trails are steeped in the history of the island long regarded as ‘the end of the known world’.
+Wexford, on the gentle River Slaney, has been the gateway for repeated invasions down the centuries.
+Archaeological treasures abound: religious, civic, military, from the earliest times down to the high mediaeval to the John F Kennedy experience of recent decades.

-Many of our walks have rugged terrain and so only the Gardeners Trail in Tintern is fully accessible for buggy or wheelchair users.
-All walks are graded and the length of each trail is indicated to assist you to select the right walk for your ability.
+Many of our walks have rugged terrain.
+Only the Gardeners Trail in Tintern is fully accessible for buggy or wheelchair users.
+All walks are graded.
+The length of each trail is indicated to assist you to select the right walk for your ability.

 This beautifully carved eagle is the latest wood sculpture to grace the Tintern Trails.
 It was made by a team of Tús workers under the tuition of Tommy Kelly in Bevel Furniture.
 The riverside sculpture is located near the bridge beside the Abbey, and you can see it...read more